suchialex/CINS3002-HW04/instructions.md

   - Inside employee_operations() in the appropriate elif block,
   - Modify the lookup_employee() call - we are now passing TWO arguments, the list obtained earlier and the employee id from the above step, in that order
   - Store the returned values in TWO variables - choose names for these variables
-  - Check if the first variable is False, if yes, print `Employee Not Found`
-  - Execute your code and enter employee ID that exists in your file and see if the correct values are being printed
-  - Execute your code again and enter employee ID that doesn't exist, it should print `Employee not found`
+  - 📜Test your code by entering an employee ID that exists and an employee ID that doesn't exist
 </details>